 Some time ago, I told myself I needed to create a new project for myself that simply hasn’t been done regularly.
 That is, build a deck around a card randomly chosen from Scryfall.
 Of course, I knew how brutal this could be, but my restrictions are simple: include at least one copy of the random card in the deck and build around the theme of the card.

-The Random Roulette of Scryfall’s Random Card gave us a pretty brutal card to build around this week, giving us a common removal spell that requires you to run all five basic land types to be worth playing.
+The Random Roulette of Scryfall’s Random Card gave us a pretty brutal card to build around, giving us a common removal spell that requires you to run all five basic land types to be worth playing.
 To be fair, Domain as a mechanic has some powerful cards, but this is not one of them.
 The only mention I can find of this card on MTGTop8 is a White/Blue/Splash Black Limited list from Pro Tour Honolulu 2009.

-While we could gain many cards by going back to Legacy, I’ve decided to stick to Modern for this week’s deck.
+While we could gain many cards by going back to Legacy, I’ve decided to stick to Modern for this Domain deck.
 There are some neat Domain cards from Planeshift, but Modern has all that we need.
 All we have to do is stick to Domain, get all five basic land types in play, and burn out our opponent into misery.

 Companion: Jegantha, the Wellspring